 - 1 tsp Salt or to taste

-- Make sure everything is set up and organized before you start, as this dish cooks extremely quick.
-In a saucepan or skillet begin heating the oil on a medium high flame with 2-3 of the shrimp heads tossed in.
+- In a saucepan or skillet begin heating the oil on a medium high flame with 2-3 of the shrimp heads tossed in.
 After a minute or so, add the red pepper flakes and the garlic and shake the pan around for about 20-30 seconds.